waneal/gcal-line-notify/README.md

 # gcal-line-notify

-notify tomorrow's events to Line talk
+notify tomorrow's events of Google Calendar to Line talk

 # How to use